-As the bridge between stimulating warm colours (red, orange, yellow) and calming cool colours (blue, purple), it is the most balanced of colours, lending it an air of stability.
+As the bridge between stimulating, warm colours (red, orange, yellow) and calming, cool colours (blue, purple), it is the most balanced of colours, lending it an air of stability.
 It's also a popular choice as an accent or for calls-to-action because it stands out, but more softly than the warmer colours.
-In Western Culture, it also represents money and financial safety.
+In Western culture, it also represents money and financial safety.

 Massis Tea plays on its natural qualities with the green scheme for its site.
-The green top navigation bar, green logo, and photograph of greenery all work together to accents the brand's ties to nature.
+The green top navigation bar, green logo, and photograph of greenery all work together to accentuate the brand's ties to nature.

-For this reason, blue is a colour often used by banks: CitiBank, Chase, Capital One.
+For this reason, blue is a colour often used by banks: CitiBank, Chase, Capital One and Barclays, for example, all use blue.
 However the calming effects also make blue a friendly and inviting colour, which explains its adoption by Facebook and Twitter.

 As if that weren't reason enough to use it, blue is also incredibly versatile; its vibrancy has more drastic effects than other colours.
-Light blue is the colour of water and the sky, so it generally has a refreshing and free feeling – even energizing if bright enough, but still retaining that reliable calm.
+Light blue is the colour of water and the sky, so it generally has a refreshing and free feeling – even energising if bright enough, but still retaining that reliable calm.

 All this comes at a small price, though: blue shouldn't be used for food-related sites.
 Because blue foods aren't common in the wild, studies show that the colour actually acts as an appetite suppressant.

 Long associated with royalty, purple creates an air of luxury, even decadence.
-Using a purple dominantly is a quick way to create a sense of elegance or high-end appeal, even if your product is budget-minded (an “expensive” effect that's quite the opposite of orange).
+Using a purple dominantly is a quick way to create a sense of elegance or high-end appeal, even if your product is budget-minded (an 'expensive' effect that's quite the opposite of orange).

-With its ties to personal wealth, WooCommerce chose purple as the colour to represent their WooView app, playing on themes like royalty and panache that fit the function of checking how much money you're making in real time.
+With its ties to personal wealth, WooCommerce chose purple as the colour to represent its WooView app, playing on themes like royalty and panache that fit the function of checking how much money you're making in real time.